Chapter 8. Sensorineural hearing loss

 8.1 Auditory implants for moderate to severe sensorineural hearing loss

-It might be concluded that compared to BTEs, today’s middle ear implants have no convincing audiological advantages, except for patients who don’t tolerate the earmold of BTEs owing to e.g. external otitis (consensus statement, see Magnan et al., 2005).
-The recent systematic reviews indicate that that statement remains valid.
-Some manufacturers of middle ear implants refer to that conclusion (e.g. VSB fact sheet, 2015)Edfelt et al. (2014) showed that for such patients the application of the VSB device is (even) cost effective.
-Note that according to the set-up of the Maxum device, it is not an option for patients with external otitis.
-No papers could be identified on the Esteem device applied in patients with external otitis.
-In contrast, the VSB device is widely applied.
+It might be concluded that compared to BTEs, today’s MEIs have no convincing audiological advantages and are expensive solutions.
+However, an exception was made for patients who don’t tolerate the earmold of BTEs owing to e.g. chronic external otitis, as formulated by Magnan et al., 2005 (consensus statements).The recent systematic reviews indicate that that statement remains valid.
+Edfelt et al. (2014) showed that for such patients the application of the VSB is cost effective!
+Note that according to the set-up of the Maxum, that device is not an option for patients with external otitis.
+No papers could be identified on the Esteem device, applied in patients with external otitis.

 In summary: